Take some time to educate yourself on these security issues - vigilance is the best defense against system vulnerabilities!

-Ensure that your firewall is turned on.
-To check your firewall, go to Control Panel, System and Security, Windows Firewall, and then select “Check Firewall Status”
+Ensure that the firewall is turned on.
+To check your firewall, go to Control Panel > System and Security > Windows Firewall - and then select “Check Firewall Status”

 Keep your operating system up to date.
-The best way to do this if you are using Windows is to turn on auto update.
+The best way to do accomplish this is to turn on auto update.

 Backup Utility for Windows - This option also comes built into the Windows operating system.
 The utility creates a single backup file of all of your data, which you can store on your hard drive, a USB Key, an external hard drive, or burn to a CD or DVD.
 You can also use the same utility to restore your data from the backup file, should your data become corrupted or lost.

 Third Party Backup Software - The best option to backup important files is to use Google Drive.
 You can save every kind of document here up to 10 GB in size, as well as photos.

 Minimize unauthorized access to your accounts and computer

 Remember you are responsible for any activities associated with your login and password.

 Use strong passwords with both upper and lower case characters (e.g., a-z, A-Z) as well as digits and punctuation characters e.g., 0-9, !@#$%^&*(

 Passwords should be at least 8 alphanumeric characters

 Passwords should not be a word in any language, slang, dialect, jargon, etc.